voxpelli/webpage-webmentions/README.md

 ## Changelog

+### 0.3.7

+* Improvement: Now sorts mentions based on their published date

 ### 0.3.6

 * Change: Separates the u-url URL from the URL of the page it was found on. u-url is used for presentation, the other URL for the rest.
 This increases compatibility with likes and retweets sent by Brid.gy.